-Other sites currently being assessed.
+\Other sites currently being assessed.

-Please note, some designations overlap.
+\\ Please note, some designations overlap.

-No change.
+\\\No change.
 Small increase due to improved/updated mapping measurements.

-- 6.6 Existing Bradford Wildlife Areas (BWA) are currently being reviewed by the West Yorkshire Ecology Service (WYES).
-The final sites will be defined and retitled as Local Wildlife Sites (LWS), which will replace the BWA title. - 6.7 There are also areas of ecological and geological importance which are currently being reviewed and identified by the WYES.
-In the future these areas will be known as Local Geological Sites (LGS) and will replace the Sites of Ecological/Geological Importance (SEGI) and Regionally Important Geological Sites (RIGS) classifications. - 6.8 The LWS and LGS sites will be included in future AMR's once the final sites have been fully reviewed and identified.
+- 6.10 There are also areas of ecological and geological importance which are currently being reviewed and identified by the WYES.
+In the future these areas will be known as Local Geological Sites (LGS) and will replace the Sites of Ecological/Geological Importance (SEGI) and Regionally Important Geological Sites (RIGS) classifications. - 6.11 The LWS and LGS sites will be included in future AMR's once the final sites have been fully reviewed and identified. - 6.12 In line with national policy, the Core Strategy Partial Review will look to introduce a new policy which will require a bio-diversity net gain through new development.
+This will incorporate a new indicator which will be monitored in future AMR's.